Prezzodaman/x86/bgl.md

 ## bgl_restore_orig_key_handler
 Restores the default key handler. **bgl_get_orig_key_handler** must be used before this.
 ## bgl_replace_key_handler
-Replaces the default key handler with the BGL's custom one.
-This allows for multiple key presses to be detected at once.
+Replaces the default key handler with the BGL's custom one, while getting the original key handler for later retrieval.
+The BGL's key handler allows for multiple key presses to be detected at once, and gives each key its own on/off state.
 To get the state of a key, offset **bgl_key_states** by the scan code value of the key you want to check.
 ## bgl_wait_retrace
 Wait for the graphical retrace period to finish.
-Useful for regulating the speed.
 ## bgl_init
-Gets the BGL's graphical capabilities ready for use by setting the graphics mode, allocating memory for the graphics buffer, and pointing **es** to the VGA buffer and **fs** to the BGL's graphics buffer.
+Gets the BGL's graphical capabilities ready for use by setting the graphics mode, "allocating" memory for the graphics buffer, pointing **es** to the VGA buffer, pointing **fs** to the BGL's graphics buffer, and clearing the contents of the BGL's buffer.
+If you want to draw directly to the VGA buffer, point **fs** to **es**.
 ## bgl_write_buffer
 Writes the content of the BGL's graphics buffer to the screen.
 ## bgl_flood_fill